dim3nsi4/conky-config/README.md

 My personal conky configuration files for dark desktop backgrounds.

 To use them, download the `conkyrc_\*` files and the associated scripts and put them under `~/.conky.d`.
+The `.covers` directory must be placed in your home directory if you plan to use `conkyrc_mpd`.
 You can run any of those configuration files independently.
 For example, you can run `conkyrc_clock` using:

 `conky -c /path/to/file/conkyrc_clock`